codewars/codewars-runner-cli/README.md

 for executing code.
 For example to run a simple javascript script which would output `2`:

 ```
 # this is how you run the Node CLI.
-For this to work you would have to be bash into the correct Docker image
+For this to work you would have to bash into the correct Docker image
 node run -l javascript -c "console.log(1+1)"
 ```